-Welcome aboard the William James, Stratford Waterways Information Centre for Stratford-Upon-Avon, the River Avon and surrounding areas.
-SWIC is based in the Bancroft Basin in Stratford.
+Welcome aboard the William James, Waterways Welcome Centre for the River Avon and surrounding areas.
 The boat is open through the summer months and provides information for tourists, locals and boaters such as leaflets, tourist information, gifts and souvenirs.

 The William James is a toll station for Avon Navigation Trust where boaters can purchase short term licences for the River Avon navigation.

-SWIC – Open from 19th August 2021 Thursdays to Sundays 9am to 5pm plus Bank Holiday Mondays.
+Welcome Centre – Open from 15th April 2022 Wednesdays to Sundays 9am to 5pm plus Bank Holiday Mondays.
 Closed for the Winter from November until April.

 To get in touch with an enquiry or request, please call 0300 111 2010

 William James is the 3rd name given to this boat, initially called Ragdoll II and has since been changed from Millennium Swiftsure to William James.
 William James was a railway promoter in his time for Stratford areas.
 Born in Henley-in-Arden on 13th June 1771 – 10th March 1837, he spent his life dedicated to the railway system and also shared his fathers interest with the Inland Waterways, of which he helped with navigation on the river for his transportation of coal.
 He held shares in the Upper Avon Navigation Company.